-Every year several patients and families from all around the world arrive at the SR-TIGET (San Raffaele Telethon Institute for Gene Therapy) in Milan for the gene therapy developed by the SR-TIGET researchers.
-The Fondazione Telethon “Just like home” program has been set up for these patients and families, in order to support the access to the therapy for some rare diseases.
-The gene therapies include the approved drug for ADA-SCID (Strimvelis), as well as the experimental treatments for disease such as Metachromatic Leukodystrophy, Wiskott-Aldrich Syndrome and Beta Thalassemia.
-Supporting the family before, during and after their stay in Milan, the staff of the Program works to create better conditions to access the therapy, contributing to the success of the therapy and avoiding negative emotional and logistical impact on the family life.
-The therapy often involves a long journey, from distant countries and a long stay in Milan, some months away from home as well as further periodical checks during the following years.
+Every year several patients and their families from all around the world come to the SR-TIGET (San Raffaele Telethon Institute for Gene Therapy) in Milan for the gene therapy developed by researchers here.
+The Fondazione Telethon “Just like home” programme was set up for these people, to facilitate their access to therapy for certain rare diseases.
+Gene therapies include the approved drug for ADA-SCID (Strimvelis), as well as experimental treatments for diseases such as metachromatic leukodystrophy, Wiskott-Aldrich syndrome and beta thalassemia.

-The on-site support aims at ensuring that the family is set in a community that may emotionally and practically support the family during the stay and the treatment.
+The programme provides on-site assistance, welcoming the family and creating a community that can offer emotional and practical support during their stay in Milan and throughout the treatment.

-Families arriving at the SR-TIGET come from all over the world (till this day we have welcomed patients coming from more than 30 different countries).
-The long journeys and the cultural differences, in some cases, prevent them from settling easily.
-The staff of the Program provides practical support before the journey to Milan, providing detailed information on the therapy, helping the parents to organize their journey and finding accommodation for them.
-Fondazione Telethon may support – reviewed on a case by case basis - families to cover some expenses.
+Families come from all over the world to the SR-TIGET (up until now we have welcomed patients from more than 30 different countries).
+The distance from home and, in some cases, cultural differences, can make it difficult for them to settle.
+Staff at Telethon provide practical support before the journey even starts, giving the family detailed information about the therapy, helping the parents to plan their journey and find accommodation.
+Fondazione Telethon may also cover certain expenses (this is reviewed on a case by case basis).

 Language support and cultural mediation

-Language is the main barrier for families coming to Milan.
-The Telethon staff collaborates closely with a team of language and cultural mediators able to welcome and guide the patient and parents during the phases of the therapy and within their new community.
+Language is the main barrier for families coming to Milan from abroad.
+Telethon staff work closely with a team of language and cultural mediators able to welcome and guide the patients and their parents during the therapy and within their new community.

 A key figure: the care coordinator

-To offer all these services to families arriving in Milan, Fondazione Telethon provides a specific figure: the care coordinator that is a point of reference during the whole course of treatment (before, during and after therapy).
-The care coordinator works closely with a multidisciplinary team that includes psychologists, cultural mediators and, if necessary, professionals able to provide ad hoc services (e.g. teachers, caregivers, professional educators, etc.).
-While research nurses provide information on the therapy and its phases, the care coordinator provides assistance and information on travel, accommodation, services, logistical aspects, etc. The care coordinator also coordinates the network of volunteers who support families in their daily practical needs, sharing fears and joys, making them feel welcome, and never alone.
+For families coming to Milan, the Telethon care coordinator is a point of reference before, during and after the therapy.
+The care coordinator works closely with a multidisciplinary team that includes psychologists, cultural mediators and, if necessary, professionals able to provide ad hoc services (e.g. teachers, caregivers, professional instructors, etc.).
+While research nurses provide information on the therapy and its various stages, the care coordinator provides assistance and information on travel, accommodation, services, logistical aspects, etc. The care coordinator also coordinates the network of volunteers who support the families by helping them meet their daily practical needs, sharing their fears but also their joy, making them feel welcome, and never alone.

-This job implies first of all to listen, and then to try and understand the needs of the families, expressed or unexpressed.
-We work on finding an answer to these needs, trying to involve the most suited people to help the families.
-Often it is me, in first person who solves the problems, but the thing that makes me happier is when I can give families the tools to handle difficult situations and I see them gain reassurance and overcome difficulties with a new force and with the knowledge of never being alone.
+My job is mainly about listening, and trying to understand the needs of the families, whether or not these are explicitly stated.
+We work on finding an answer to these needs, trying to engage the people who can best help the families.
+Often it is me who solves the problems, but the thing that makes me happiest is being able to give families the means to handle difficult situations, and when I see them gain confidence and overcome difficulties with a new strength and in the knowledge that they are never alone.